emckee2006/ttrpg-converter/obsidian-project/📋 Roadmap & Backlog/P1_CoreConversionTasks.md

-﻿# M3.1: Remaining Mapping and Integration Tasks
+﻿# M3.1: Stage 1 - Platform Conversion Tasks

-**Author:** Gemini
+**Author:** Gemini & Alithanna
-**Date:** 2024-07-25
+**Date:** 2024-07-26
-**Status:** Proposed
+**Status:** Ready for Development
-**Depends On:** `M1.8_FINAL_ASSET_PIPELINE.md`
+**Depends On:** `M2_ROLL20_5E_TO_FOUNDRY_PF2E.md`, `M2.1_AUTOMAPPER_INTEGRATION_STRATEGY.md`

 ## 1. Overview

-This document outlines the remaining implementation tasks required to complete the core functionality of the TTRPG Converter.
-With the foundational AutoMapper profiles now in place for most entities, the work is divided into two main categories: completing the detailed mapping for complex entities and building the high-level services to orchestrate the conversion process.
+This document outlines the remaining implementation tasks required to complete **Stage 1 (Platform Conversion)** of the M2 Milestone.
+The goal of this stage is to perform a high-fidelity, 1:1 conversion of a Roll20 D&D 5e campaign into the Foundry VTT format.

+The work is divided into two main categories: completing the detailed mapping for complex entities and building the high-level services to orchestrate the conversion process.

 ## 2. Detailed Mapping Tasks (Completing the Profiles)